ningelschlingel/telegram-security-bot/README.md

 - Get security camera footage anywere via telegram
 - Create activation tokens to give other users access
-- Manage users, ban, unban
+- Manage users
 - Pause and resume surveillance

 # 📁 &nbsp; Installation

 ### Raspberry Pi setup

-Whether you are using an already set up Pi or a new one, make sure that you activate the camera and ssh if needed in the `raspi-config`.
+Whether you are using an already set up Pi or a new one, make sure that you activate the camera and if needed ssh in the `raspi-config`.

 ### Clone Project